monkeyKingProgrammer/recursive-rubiks-ai/paper.md

 # Statement of Need

 The scaling laws of deep learning have traditionally focused on increasing parameter counts and dataset sizes [@kaplan2020scaling].
-However, a new paradigm is emerging: The **Test-Time Compute** hypothesis [@graves2016adaptive; @wei2022chain] posits that for specific classes of problems—such as arithmetic, logic puzzles, and combinatorial planning—performance scales not just with model size but also with the duration of inference.
+However, a new paradigm is emerging: The **Test-Time Compute** hypothesis [@graves2016adaptive; @wei2022chain] posits that for specific classes of problems—such as arithmetic, logic puzzles, and combinatorial planning—performance scales not just with model size but also with the duration of inference (the amount of "thinking time" allotted).

 Implementing this capability requires an architecture that can apply a transformation function *f* repeatedly to its own output: *h(t+1) = f(h(t))*.
 While Recurrent Neural Networks (RNNs) and Universal Transformers [@dehghani2019universal] offer this capability, training them over long horizons is notoriously difficult.
 As the recursion depth *N* increases, backpropagating gradients through time (BPTT) becomes unstable [@pascanu2013difficulty], leading to vanishing or exploding gradients that prevent the model from learning the relationship between the input state and the desired output.